viktorvsk/saltivka/docs/CONFIGURATION.md

 `.env.example` contains complete list of possible settings with their default values Some settings are used for deployment, i.e. database URL or number of processes for application server.
 Some settings are used to control business logic and supported NIPs.
-Here we will discuss business logic settings.
+First let's discuss business logic settings.

 | Variable | Description | Default value | Notes |
 | -----  | ----------- | ------------- | ------- |